Leading in Tech, week 5

 Activity 1: prepare your camp

 Assigned camps, 10 minutes.
-One camp builds the escalation path: take it up the chain.
-The other builds the coalition path: win the leads without escalating.
+One camp builds the escalation path: ask the managers to order it.
+The other builds the coalition path: win the engineers without escalating.

 Build your opening and your best evidence from the case text.